vidaaudrey/code-challenges/README.md

 # code-challenges
-A list of interesting code challenges that are
+A list of interesting code challenges

+Feel free to contribute
 [Sources and Links](/resources.md)